Texas Eminent Domain Attorneys

 Your condemnation issue is important to us.
 Please complete the form below or contact us directly with your questions.

-Eminent domain is the power of an entity--usually a governmental body or utility--to acquire private land for a “public use.”
-Eminent domain in Texas is exercised for many reasons, but the most common in Texas are road projects and pipelines.
+Eminent domain is the power of an entity—usually a governmental body or utility—to acquire private land for “public use.”
+Eminent domain in Texas is exercised for many reasons, but road projects and pipelines are the most common.

 It’s easy for landowners to feel overwhelmed or confused about what to do after receiving an eminent domain notice.
 Many landowners do not know their rights in this situation and aren’t sure where to turn to help.